Ants on any plant are never a good sight. They can multiply very quickly, which means that they can cover the whole plant in a very short time.

 With a ratio of 1 cup of mouthwash to 500 ml of water, this becomes an effective solution against ants.
 Common mouthwash has thymol, which is an ingredient present in pesticide products.

-Problems of ants on basil
+Problems associated with ants on basil

 Below are the reasons why ants are not that great for your basil plant or yourself.